santoshjpawar/concourse-email-notification/README.md

 # concourse-email-notification
 Can be used to send HTML formatted email notifications from Concourse.CI build.

-Following are the required *source* values:
+Following are the *source* values:
 * `smtp_host` - SMTP host that you want to use to send email notifications.
 For example, *smtp.gmail.com*
 * `smtp_port` - SMTP server port to use.